Reshmika19/Hexaware-Training-Program/README.md

 By working with these queries, I gained hands-on experience in managing e-commerce databases, **optimizing business logic**, and making **data-driven decisions** for improved system efficiency. 🚀

 ---

-Let me know if you'd like any refinements! 😊

 ## 📌 **Trello Board**
 I use Trello to manage my tasks and track progress.
 Access my workspace here: